 Student Conduct and Discipline, Section II, Chapter 1

 3.7 Provisions Applicable to the Investigation.

-During the investigation process, a complainant or respondent may be assisted by an advisor, who may be an attorney; however, the advisor may not actively participate in a meeting or interview.
+3.7.1 Assistance.
+During the investigation process, both parties may be assisted by an advisor, who may be an attorney; however, the advisor may not actively participate in a meeting or interview.

-Time limitations in these procedures may be modified by the Title IX Coordinator or appropriate administrator on a written showing of good cause by the complainant, respondent, or the University.
+3.7.2 Time Limitations.
+Time limitations in these procedures may be modified by the Title IX Coordinator or appropriate administrator on a written showing of good cause by the parties or the University.

 3.7.4 Documentation.
 The University shall document complaints and their resolution and retain copies of all materials in accordance with state and federal records laws and University policy.

 3.8 Dissemination of Policy and Educational Programs.

 3.8.1 This Policy will be made available to all University administrators, faculty, staff, and students online at https://www.utep.edu/vpba/hoop and in University publications.
 Periodic notices will be sent to University administrators, faculty, staff, and students about the University’s Sexual Misconduct Policy, including but not limited to at the beginning of each fall and spring semester.
 The notice will include information about sexual misconduct, including the complaint procedure, and about University disciplinary policies and available resources, such as support services, health, and mental health services.
 The notice will specify the right to file a complaint under this Policy and with law enforcement and will refer individuals to designated offices or officials for additional information.